-- 1. The helping relationship flows smoothly with clear transitions from introduction to closure. - 2.
-Caring, empathic responses are evident and demonstrate interpersonal skillfulness and use of communication concepts. - 3.
-Blocks to effective communication rarely, if ever, occur. - 4.
-Verbal tracking of the client's lead is evident. - 5.
-Non-verbal attentiveness is evident.
+- 1. The interaction flows smoothly with clear transitions from introduction to closure. - 2.
+Caring, empathic responses are evident. - 3.
+You demonstrate interpersonal skillfulness and use of communication concepts. - 4.
+Blocks to effective communication rarely, if ever, occur.

-Part B: Analysis (15%)
+Part B: Analysis